-The proposal includes provision for 1.5 parking spaces per dwelling.
+The proposal includes provision for 1.4 parking spaces per dwelling.
 A total of fourteen parking spaces is being provided.
 Eleven car parking spaces are adjacent to the entrance of apartment block and a further three parking spaces parallel to the access drive.
-Nine secure cycle storage spaces are provided adjacent to the entrance of the apartment block.
+Ten secure cycle storage spaces are provided adjacent to the entrance of the apartment block.
 Space has been allocated for refuse and recycling bins at the entrance to the site allowing waste services to park on Hillbrow Road to collect the refuse and recycling waste.
+Please consult LBB waste services regarding size of refuse storage.